Home · A-Z Index · myVHCC · Campus Closing · VHCC Alert · Employee Directory · Text Only

 VCCS Satisfactory Academic Progress (SAP) Policy

 Federal regulations require that a student receiving federal financial aid make satisfactory academic progress in accordance with the standards set by the College and the federal government.
 These limitations include all terms of enrollment, whether or not aid was awarded or received.
-Satisfactory Academic Progress (SAP) standards also apply to state aid.
-Students who do not meet SAP may be considered for institutional and/or foundational funds on an individual basis.
+Satisfactory Academic Progress (SAP) standards also apply to all aid, state and scholarships.
 Progress is measured throughout the academic program by the student’s cumulative grade point average (Qualitative) and by credits earned as a percentage of those attempted (Quantitative or Pace of Completion).
 In addition, students must complete their programs of study before attempting 150% of the credits required to complete the program.
 The College Financial Aid Office will evaluate satisfactory academic progress before aid is awarded and after grades are posted for every term, starting with their first term of enrollment.
 Some career studies certificate programs (i.e., shorter than 16 credits in total length) are ineligible for student financial aid, but those credits will be counted toward all SAP requirements (GPA, Completion Rate, Maximum Timeframe, and Developmental Maximum) if the student later enrolls in an eligible program.

 I. STUDENT FINANCIAL AID STATUS